-One of the reasons why treestands are so effective is because, typically you are above the “normal” line of sight and scent tends to carry up and away from the ground and your stand.
+One of the reasons treestands are so effective is that typically you are above the “normal” line of sight, and scent tends to carry up and away from the ground and your stand.
 Deer have learned to look up, so camouflaged face and hands or gloves and face mask are a plus.
-This is not an essay about treestand hunting — but two things need to be stated here for safety sake: 1) there is no need for a treestand to be any more than 12′ — 15′ feet up in a tree; and 2) ALWAYS, ALWAYS wear a Full Body Harness and be tethered to your tree while in your treestand.
+This is not an essay about treestand hunting — but two things need to be stated here for safety sake: 1) there is no need for a treestand to be any more than 12′ — 15′ feet up in a tree; and 2) ALWAYS, ALWAYS wear a full body harness and be tethered to your tree while in your treestand.

 Making The Shot

-When a deer presents an opportunity to come into range for a shot, do not move until the animals view is blocked from catching your movement.
-This would be typically, when the animals line of sight is behind a rock, tree or brush or when the animal has its nose to ground either scenting or feeding, it’s direction of sight is focused on the ground.
+When a deer presents an opportunity to come into range for a shot, do not move until the animal’s view is blocked from catching your movement.
+This would typically be when the animal’s line of sight is behind a rock, tree or brush, or when the animal has its nose to the ground either scenting or feeding and it’s direction of sight is focused on the ground.
 Preferably, when the deer passes your position is considered the optimum time to draw and take the shot.
 It is also the “quartering away” shot that is most ideal.
 You are now behind the animal’s general line of sight, your arrow placement will be a little farther back, but your “depth of kill zone” is greater.
 Meaning your arrow and broadhead has greater potential for passing through a much larger area of the vital organs.
 This is not to say a broadside shot isn’t also a very good shot, as it will allow for greater potential of complete body penetration.

-When taking the shot remember to focus on the SPOT.
-That little tuft of hair behind the shoulder, a crease, certain hair color, if you focus you will pick out a spot.
+When taking the shot remember to focus on the SPOT—that little tuft of hair behind the shoulder, a crease, a certain hair color.
+If you focus you will pick out a spot.
 Typically on a whitetail deer this is likely to be a spot somewhere between 4 to 6 inches behind the crease of the shoulder.
 Do not look at the whole animal — Focus On The Spot.
-I remember reading an article by Jack O’Connor a famous gun writer many years ago, who said, “Think of the deer as a running back carrying a football, the football is just behind his shoulder.
-Your job is to focus on the football and shoot it”.
+I remember reading an article many years ago by Jack O’Connor, a famous gun writer, who said, “Think of the deer as a running back carrying a football, the football is just behind his shoulder.
+Your job is to focus on the football and shoot it.”
 Notice I said famous gun writer… shooting at the whole animal is a problem for many including firearms hunters.
 I am a strong advocate of focusing on the lung area of a deer regarding shot placement.
 It is a large area allowing for a forgiving shot.
-Secondly and furthermore a deer can’t run very far, if he can’t breathe!
+Secondly and furthermore a deer can’t run very far if he can’t breathe!
 Heart shot deer have been known to go distances of 200 yards on their final heartbeat.
-Good penetration into the lungs and a deer will go not nearly as far, odds are significantly less in distance.
-As I mentioned, a lung shot is more “forgiving”, it has a wider area; and also a heart shot placement on a deer, is a very small window of opportunity, and depending on where the deer’s front leg is positioned, a significant percentage of the deer heart area is protected or blocked by bone!
+Good penetration into the lungs and a deer will not go nearly as far.
+As I mentioned, a lung shot is more “forgiving”, it has a wider area.
+A heart shot placement on a deer is a very small window of opportunity, and depending on where the deer’s front leg is positioned, a significant percentage of the deer heart area is protected or blocked by bone!
 If you hit that scapula bone in front of the heart, you will hear a telltale “CLACK”!
-Most likely most of your arrow will protrude from the animal, they will likely pull the arrow out, if it does not fall out.
-With this shot, you will get good muscle blood trail from the deer, but be assured that deer will live for another day, and in a couple of weeks be no worse off for the incident only smarter.
+Most likely most of your arrow will protrude from the animal, they will likely pull the arrow out if it does not fall out.
+With this shot, you will get good muscle blood trail from the deer, but be assured that deer will live for another day, and in a couple of weeks be no worse off for the incident, only smarter.
 This is why I advocate the lung shot.

 At the Time of the Shot

 Listen — most times the deer will run out of sight!
-Listen for tell tale signs… crashing in leaves, splashing in water, etc. Wait — be patient!
+Listen for telltale signs… crashing in leaves, splashing in water, etc. Wait — be patient!
 Wait at least 25 to 30 minutes before beginning to pick up the blood trail for your deer.
-Allow them to bed down, seriously hit deer will not go far.
-But if you trail them right away, you will be pushing them and they will get up and run further.
+Allow them to bed down.
+Seriously hit deer will not go far, but if you trail them right away, you will be pushing them and they will get up and run farther.
 Allow them to bed down and die / expire.
-For larger game animals and particularly potentially dangerous game like bear, wait 45 minutes before you start trailing.
+For larger game animals, and particularly potentially dangerous game like bear, wait 45 minutes before you start trailing.
 Take mental note of where the deer was standing when you shot it.
 And take a compass or GPS reading in the direction you last saw the animal.
 This is key, because you may have to come back and backtrack and start over your trailing.
 At the spot the animal was hit, look beyond that point for your arrow if you believe you had gotten full penetration.
 If you find the arrow, the color of hair, blood and body fluid will all be telltale signs about possibly where and how well the animal was hit.

 One word on stomach shot deer.
-If you find yellowish-greenish fluid on your recovered arrow or on the ground / trail.
-Your animal has been stomach shot.
-He is mortally hit, but it will take more time for the animal to die / expire.
-You must wait 4 to 6 hours, to give the animal time to bed down, and expire before trailing.
-Stomach shot deer and other animals have a tendency to escape towards water, for reasons really unknown (but, man does the same thing in the same situation).
-If you were to trail him right away — Good Luck!
+If you find yellowish-greenish fluid on your recovered arrow or on the ground/trail, your animal has been stomach shot.
+He is mortally hit, but it will take more time for the animal to die/expire.
+You must wait 4 to 6 hours to give the animal time to bed down and expire before trailing.
+Stomach shot deer and other animals have a tendency to escape toward water, for reasons really unknown (but man does the same thing in the same situation).
+If you were to trail him right away — good luck!
 You will be trailing him clear into the next county.
 Another characteristic of a stomach shot deer is that when hit they will tend to hunch up their backs like a cat, and they may not run, they may actually appear to hunch up and “tip-toe” away from the scene.
 Wait first, even if it means overnight.
-Once starting on the blood trail, mark your trail with Orange Survey tape, in every spot where you find blood.
+Once starting on the blood trail, mark your trail with orange survey tape, in every spot where you find blood.
 This will develop into a pattern and direction of travel.
 Preserve your trail, be careful not to step in it!
 Look for blood on the ground, on rocks, tree trunks and bushes.
 This will give you an indication of where the deer is hit.
 Blood on both sides of the trail obviously confirms full penetration.
 Also look for body hair, the type and color of hair will tell you about where the animal was hit.
 Always be looking ahead when on a blood trail.
-Deer will go to bed down, but they will (if not dead), be looking back on their back trail.
+Deer will go to bed down, but they will (if not dead) be looking back on their back trail.
 Essentially, what you are doing is stalking your deer.
-In reality, you may be doing just that, if the animal is watching their back trail.
-If you lose the trail.
-Don’t give up.
-Deer in flight have a tendency to go some distance without much or intermittent blood sign.
-Look for tracks, scuff marks in the leaves, etc. If you lose the trail, go back to the last spot where you found sign, begin a series of “L” grid right angle intervals, walk ten yards, turn to the left, walk ten more yards, turn again, till you complete a circle, continue to expand ten yards out with each completed circle, until you either pick up the trail again, find your animal, or go get help!
-This is one reason why it was so important to take a compass / gps reading when you first started out, as well as mark all spots where you found blood and other sign on the trail.
+In reality, you may be doing just that if the animal is watching their back trail.
+If you lose the trail, don’t give up.
+Deer in flight have a tendency to go some distance without much blood sign.
+Look for tracks, scuff marks in the leaves, etc. If you lose the trail, go back to the last spot where you found sign and begin a series of “L” grid searches.
+Walk ten paces, turn to the left, walk ten more paces completing the”L”, walk 20 paces and turn left, walk another 20 paces to complete the second L. Continue in this pattern until you either pick up the trail again, find your animal, or go get help!
+This is one reason why it was so important to take a compass or gps reading when you first started out, as well as mark all spots where you found blood and other sign on the trail.
 Once you have found your deer… you have arrived!
 You are a skilled hunter and tracker!
 Congratulations!

 Types of Blood Sign: